mehmetcolgecen/DevOps/hands-on/Maven/maven-01-using-maven-as-a-build-tool/README.md

 - Explain that the ```maven.compiler.source``` property specifies the version of source code accepted and the ```maven.compiler.target``` generates class files compatible with the specified version of JVM.

-- Explain that ```dependencyManagement``` section in the pom file describes common additional properties for other dependencies in the same document.
+- Explain that ```dependencyManagement``` section in the pom file will import multiple dependencies with compatible versions.

 ## Part 3 - Run Maven Commands